Gun instructor shot by mental health patient loses high court appeal

 The lower court dismissed the case saying Montague had failed to establish Hundred Acre had no duty to warn Montague because he was not an "identifiable victim."

-In a ruling Friday, the Vermont Supreme Court upheld that dismissal, saying "both theories of negligence fail because neither establishes that Hundred Acre had a cognizable legal duty to protect Montague enforceable through a private tort action."
+saying "both theories of negligence fail because neither establishes that Hundred Acre had a cognizable legal duty to protect Montague enforceable through a private tort action."

 Lewis last year was found competent to stand trial.
 Montague survived the shooting, but according to court documents he requires constant medical attention.